soh2970/Python-http-server/README.md

 ## License

-MIT License — Educational use only.
+This project is part of CS 3357A - Computer Networks I at Western University.
+For academic use only.